Click To View Circuit Diagram

-*Application of the siren-generator IC UM3561
+- Application of music generator IC UM3561

-*Application of NPN transistors for switching purposes
+- Application of NPN transistors for switching purposes

-*Application of SCRs for sensing and switching
+- Application of SCRs for sensing and switching

-*Application of Capacitors for temporary storage
+- Application of capacitors for temporary storage

-The Anti-Theft Alarm for Vehicles simulates a police siren whenever someone attempts to commit theft of your vehicle.
+The anti theft alarm for vehicles simulates a police siren whenever someone attempts to commit theft of your vehicle.
 The alarm sounds continuously for a few seconds even when the intruder switches off the ignition key.

-The circuit consists of an SCR based trigger circuit and audio alarm circuit.
-When the ignition key of the vehicle is switched off, the base voltage of the NPN transistor SL100 (T1) is low and it remains turned off.
-When the ignition key is switched on for starting the vehicle, a positive voltage is applied to the base of transistor T1 through diode 1N4001 (D1), toggle switch (S2) and a resistor (R1) which slowly charges the 100 microfarad capacitor (C1).
+The circuit consists of an SCR based trigger circuit and an audio alarm circuit.
+When the ignition key of the vehicle is switched off, the base voltage of the NPN transistor SL100 (T1) is low and it remains off.
+When the ignition key is switched on for starting the vehicle, a positive voltage is applied to the base of transistor T1 through diode D1, toggle switch (S2) and a resistor (R1) which slowly charges the 100 microfarad capacitor (C1).
 As a result, the base voltage of T1 rises.